liorc955/b-market-project/README.md

 # B-Market WebSite project

-In this project, I built a simple E-commerce web site called B-Market using the stack:
+In this project, I built a simple E-commerce website called B-Market using the stack:

 Frontend:
 - HTML
 - CSS